mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 ![](/images/docs/demo/ddr5-datasheet-address.png)

+The DDR5 SPD hub has a base I2C address of 0x50.
+Bits 3 to 1 of the address are set by the HSA pin, which is pulled low to ground in this demo (0b000).
+This gives us a final I2C address of 0x50 (0xA0 write, 0xA1 read).

+Image source: ABLIC [S-34HTS08AB](https://www.ablic.com/en/doc/datasheet/dimm_serial_eeprom_spd/S34HTS08AB_E.pdf) datasheet.

-{{< termfile source="static/snippets/24c02-scan.html" >}}
+{{< termfile source="static/snippets/ddr5-scan.html" >}}

-Let's see if we can find the card I2C address.
-We could look in the datasheet, or we can be lazy and run an I2C [address scan]({{< relref "/docs/command-reference/#scan-i2c-address-search">}}).
+Let's see if we can find the I2C address with the I2C [address scan]({{< relref "/docs/command-reference/#scan-i2c-address-search">}}).
 - ```scan``` - Scan the I2C bus for devices

 The scanner found an I2C device at address 0x50 (0xA0 write, 0xA1 read).
-That's the 24C02 EEPROM.
+That's the SPD hub chip.
+The second device at 0x48 (0x90 write, 0x91 read) is the [PMIC (Power Management IC)]({{< relref "/docs/devices/ddr5/#power-management-ic">}}) that generates the voltages for the DDR5 memory chips.

 {{% alert context="info" %}}
 If the scanner doesn't find the device, ensure the power supply is enabled ```W 5``` and the pull-up resistors are enabled ```P```.
 Also check that slide switches SW1 and SW2 select VOUT and GND respectively.
 {{% /alert %}}

 ## SPD Hub Memory Areas